abarker/typped/doc/sphinx_docs/calculator_example.rst

 Continuing with the top-down presentation, the REP loop is shown next.
 The code is basic Python, and can be skimmed by people familiar with the language.
-The code does show how a Typped parser is used at the higher level.
+The code shows how a Typped parser is used at the higher level.

-The `cmd` module in the standard Python library be used instead.
-The actual example file also has a version of the function that is implemented using that library.
+The ``cmd`` module in the standard Python library can also be used to write the REP loop.
+The example file also has a version of the function that is implemented using that library.

 .. code-block:: python